 However, many say there is no need to be worried about the suggested reverse Flynn effect that trends seem to show since the 1990s.
 There is no way to tell if natural changes to our culture have made the measurements from the Flynn Effect less representative of our current situation.

 Europe contains a wide spectrum of countries, languages, traditions, and levels of development.
 Although not as varied as other parts of the world, Europe still shows diversity in their list of the highest IQ countries and average IQ countries in Europe.

 Europe has eight countries within the top 20 highest IQ countries globally.
 These nations include:

 Finland ranks the highest in this list of the IQ of nations, with an average IQ listed at 101.20.
 Finland is located in northern Europe, alongside the other peninsulas of the Nordic countries like Sweden and Finland.

 A Scandinavian country, nations like Finland consistently rank near the top in lists like this for their exceptional social programs and educational system.
 Finland also holds the prize with the most geniuses per capita, which may explain this high ranking.

-This nation may be the fourth-smallest in Europe, boasting the second-fewest tourists each year, but there are many smart people living here.
+This nation may be the fourth-smallest in Europe (sixth-smallest country in the world), boasting the second-fewest tourists each year, but there are many smart people living here.